ISART-2024-tutorial/.github/profile/README.md

 # ISART 2024 Tutorial - GitHub Organization

-The [International Symposium on Advanced Radio Technologies (ISART)](https://its.ntia.gov/isart/isart-home) is a conference hosted by the Institute for Telecommunication Sciences (ITS) part of the National Telecommunication and Information Administration (NTIA).
+The [International Symposium on Advanced Radio Technologies (ISART)](https://its.ntia.gov/isart/isart-home) is a conference hosted by the Institute for Telecommunication Sciences (ITS), the laboratory part of the National Telecommunication and Information Administration (NTIA).

 NTIA's primary GitHub organization can be found at [NTIA GitHub Organization](https://github.com/NTIA).